-We have audited the Statement of Compensation required pursuant to the Public Sector Compensation Disclosure Act of the Art Gallery of Nova Scotia [the "Gallery"], for the year ended March 31, 2019, and the notes to the Statement of Compensation required pursuant to the Public Sector Compensation Disclosure Act for the Gallery, and a summary of other explanatory information [together, the "Statement"].
+We have audited the Statement of Compensation required pursuant to the Public Sector Compensation Disclosure Act of the Art Gallery of Nova Scotia (the "Gallery"), for the year ended March 31, 2020, and notes to the Statement of Compensation required pursuant to the Public Sector Compensation Disclosure Act [together, the "Statement"].
 The statement has been prepared by management based on Section 3 of the Public Sector Compensation Disclosure Act.

-In our opinion, the financial information in the Statement of Compensation required pursuant to the Public Sector Compensation Disclosure Act of the Art Gallery of Nova Scotia for the year ended March 31, 2019 is prepared, in all material respects, in accordance with Section 4 of the Public Sector Compensation Disclosure Act.
+In our opinion, the financial information is the Statement of Compensation required pursuant to the Public Sector Compensation Disclosure Act of the Art Gallery of Nova Scotia for the year ended March 31, 2020 is prepared, in all material respects, in accordance with Section 4 of the Public Sector Compensation Disclosure Act.